git add

 Cibo per il cervello: cosa mangiare, quando mangiare, ricette

-Video consigliati per Ricette
+Video picks for Ricette

 Your brain needs certain nutrients to work properly, which translates to better cognitive performance - helping you to think, learn, problem solve, remember things, and more.
-Eating the right foods for your brain - or brain food - can also help protect it from deterioration.
+Eating the right foods for your brain - or 'brain food' - can also help protect it from deterioration.

 How does food affect your brain?

-"Fresh foods contain high levels of health-giving antioxidants which protect the cells of the body from DNA damage.
-Known as oxidative stress, this is a major cause of many of the diseases we see today - heart disease, type 2 diabetes, cancer, depression, and dementia."
+"Fresh foods contain high levels of health-giving antioxidants which protect the cells of your body from DNA damage," she says.
+"Known as oxidative stress, this is a major cause of many of the diseases we see today - malattie cardiache, type 2 diabetes, cancer, depression, and dementia."

-"Obesity is often linked to poor dietary habits, with excess consumption of high-fat and high-sugar foods, and often processed foods, which are also high in salt and additives, also detrimental to brain function.
+"Obesity is often linked to poor dietary habits, with excess consumption of high-fat and high-sugar foods, and often processed foods, which are high in salt and additives, also detrimental to brain function.
 It is a significant risk factor for dementia," she adds.

 What is the MIND diet?

-"The MIND diet was developed after research studies showed that eating large quantities of vegetables was linked to a slower rate of cognitive decline.
-The best effects were related to the highest consumption of green leafy vegetables and berries," she explains.
+"The MIND diet was developed after research studies showed that eating large quantities of vegetables was linked to a slower rate of cognitive decline," she explains.
+"The best effects were related to the highest consumption of green leafy vegetables and berries.

-"Plant foods are rich in flavonoids, plant substances which have physiological and biochemical benefits for human health.
+"Plant foods are rich in flavonoids - plant substances which have physiological and biochemical benefits for human health.
 They have antioxidant, anti-inflammatory and anticarcinogenic properties."

 The MIND diet lists 10 healthy brain foods, including: